Tibetan Empire: Reign of Mangsong Mangtsen (650–676)

+In 663, the Azha or Tuyuhun kingdom, which had served as a buffer between Tibet and China in the area that later became known as Amdo, was defeated by the Tibetan army and gradually assimilated into Tibetan culture.

 After having incorporated Tuyuhun into Tibetan territory, the powerful minister Gar Tongtsen died in 667.

-Between 665 to 670, Khotan was defeated by the Tibetans, and a long string of conflicts ensued with the Chinese Tang Dynasty.
+Between 665 and 670, Khotan was defeated by the Tibetans, and a long string of conflicts ensued with the Chinese Tang dynasty.
 In the spring of 670, Tibet attacked the remaining Chinese territories in the western Tarim Basin after winning the Battle of Dafeichuan against the Tang dynasty.
 With troops from Khotan they conquered Aksu, upon which the Chinese abandoned the region, ending two decades of Chinese control.
 They thus gained control over all of the Chinese Four Garrisons of Anxi in the Tarim Basin in 670 and held them until 692, when the Chinese finally managed to regain these territories.

 Emperor Mangsong Mangtsen (Trimang Löntsen or Khri-mang-slon-rtsan) married Thrimalö (Khri-ma-lod), a woman who would be of great importance in Tibetan history.
 The emperor died in the winter of 676–677, and Zhangzhung revolts occurred thereafter.
 In the same year the emperor's son Tridu Songtsen (Khri 'dus-srong btsan or Khri-'dus-srong-rtsan) was born.